forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 * Crowded settings during the day in unconfined settings: Neither superspreading nor steep increases in the populations for repeated events (e.g. demonstrations, crowded parks, beaches and swimming pools).

-### Summary Observations regarding Individual Susceptibility
+### Summary Observations Population Characteristics
-The susceptibility and infectiousness depend on factors such as age, BMI, sex ...
-Factors increasing the risk for severe infections, also tend to increase infectiousness.
 * [Schools and Children](#schools-and-children): Children are less susceptible to infection and they spread Covid less than adults.
 In schools if there were many infected this is likely due to super spreading teachers and not children.
-* Obesity, male sex and age increase the risk for severe Covid and infectiousness (observed for influenza and the generation of aerosol) [todo] [refs coming]
 * [Population](#population): Analyzing the spread across people: 20% are responsible for 80% of the infections.
+* [Air Pollution](#dirty-air-exposure): Regions which had high air pollution over the last decades seem to have many more cases and have higher death rates.
+* [Overweight](#overweight): Regions where overweight tend to have more cases and higher fatality rates.

 ---